defold/defold.github.io/privacy-policy.md

  * data you provide when you fill in forms when using our Services, or when creating an account with us, such as your name, email address and password;
  * information associated with your Google, Twitter or GitHub account which is passed to us when you create an account with us (including your name, user name and email address);
  * details about your use of our Services and the resources that you use to access our Services (for example, information about how and when you visit our Website, how many times you opened our emails or what device you use);
- * data contained in any correspondence that you send to us or we send to you, including when you communicate with us or others via our forum or contact us via info@defold.com; and
+ * data contained in any correspondence that you send to us or we send to you, including when you communicate with us or others via our forum or contact us via info@defold.se; and
  * data in connection with any Content you post or make available via the Website or any of our Services, such as the support forum.

 When using the Community Forum, please be aware that in addition to your user name, any questions, answers, comments or submissions that you post will be publicly available and any data you provide can be read and/or used by other users.
 You should therefore only share content that you are comfortable sharing publicly.